Presentation

 Highlights

-- PRIMA information session on the 2025 Calls takes place on April 14, 2025.
+- PRIMA information session on the Calls will take place on April 14, 2025.
 Access the Agenda and Register here.

-Projects with Portuguese coordination and participation from 2018-2023
+Projects with Portuguese coordination and participation from 2018 to 2023

-You can consult all the information on the projects funded under the PRIMA Partnership, including projects involving Portuguese researchers, in the PRIMA Intelligent Analytical Tool, a Power BI app for analyzing the Partnership's various performance indicators.
-NOTE: the data contained in this tool refers to the data of the proposals at the funding decision stage and not to the contracts established, both for budgets and partners.
+You can find all the information about projects funded under the PRIMA Partnership, including projects involving Portuguese researchers, in the PRIMA Intelligent Analytical Tool, a Power BI app that analyzes various performance indicators for the Partnership.
+NOTE: the data contained in this tool relates to proposals under consideration for funding and not to established contracts, either in terms of budgets or partners.

-You can consult the rules for communication and dissemination of funded projects via the following links:
+You can consult the communication and dissemination rules for funded projects via the following links:

 - Funded projects Section 1: communication and dissemination standards;

-- Funded projects Section 2: communication and dissemination standards and Standards for Information and Publicity of Support for Beneficiaries (Funding exclusively from National Funds).
+- Funded projects Section 2: communication and dissemination rules and rules on information and publicity for beneficiaries (funding exclusively from national funds).

 Partnership Development

-The first step towards consolidating a proposal for an ambitious initiative in the science, technology and innovation sector was taken at the 1st Euro-Mediterranean Ministerial Conference on Research and Innovation in April 2012 in Barcelona, Spain.
-The principles of co-ownership, mutual interest and shared benefits were particularly emphasized in this proposal.
+The first step towards consolidating an ambitious proposal for an initiative in the field of science, technology, and innovation was taken at the 1st Euro-Mediterranean Ministerial Conference on Research and Innovation, held in April 2012 in Barcelona, Spain.
+The principles of co-ownership, mutual interest, and shared benefits were particularly emphasized in this proposal.

-The Informal European Council of Ministers of Science, Technology and Innovation in June 2012 in Nicosia, Cyprus, led to the formation of a group of European countries that began informal discussions on launching an initiative jointly with partner countries in the Mediterranean.
-This initiative would be based on national funds from the participating states and the European Union's framework program for science and innovation.
-The benchmark for this initiative would be the instrument provided for in Article 185 of the Treaty on the Functioning of the European Union (TFEU), a program jointly funded by the states and the European Commission.
+The Informal European Council of Ministers for Science, Technology, and Innovation, held in June 2012 in Nicosia, Cyprus, led to the formation of a group of European countries that began informal discussions on launching a joint initiative with Mediterranean partner countries.
+This initiative would be based on national funds from participating states and the European Union's framework program for science and innovation.
+The reference point for this initiative would be the instrument provided for in Article 185 of the Treaty on the Functioning of the European Union (TFEU), a program common to the States and the European Commission, with funding by the parties.

 PRIMA Partnership Proposal

-The implementing structure takes the form of a foundation under Spanish law.
-Established on June 19, 2017, the foundation operates in Barcelona, in conjunction with the Union for the Mediterranean, based in that city.
-The decision to locate the PRIMA Foundation's headquarters in this way is due to the desire of the participating countries to foster synergies of importance for the Euro-Mediterranean region with that organization, and vice versa.
+The executive structure takes the form of a foundation under Spanish law.
+Established on June 19, 2017, the foundation operates in Barcelona, in conjunction with the Union for the Mediterranean, which is based in that city.
+The decision to locate the PRIMA Foundation's headquarters in this way is linked to the desire of the participating countries to foster significant synergies for the Euro-Mediterranean region with that organization, and vice versa.

 Recent Developments